 Each year our students are selected to dance at The Point, Eastleigh for choreographer Joli Vyann.

 Teaching methods include learning different dance styles in special technique classes.
 These styles include: jazz, contemporary and contact.

-You will also do lots of improvisation, as well as solo work and choreography practice.
+You will study choreography and improvisation, as well as work on your own and in groups.

 Importantly, you will have the chance to go on many theatre trips in order to analyse the work of professional and semi-professional dancers.

 - Develop your performance and choreography skills through group and solo tasks.

 - Critically engage with professional dance works on film to help you develop your skills of appraisal and analysis.

 - Perform a solo based on a specific practitioner and learn how to choreograph in the style of that practitioner.